FZJ-JSC/JUBE/docs/advanced.rst

 .. literalinclude:: ../examples/include/include_data.xml
    :language: xml

-All files which contains data that should be included use the *XML*-format.
+All files which contains data that should be included must use the *XML*-format.
 The include files can have a user specific structure (there can be none valid
 *JUBE* tags like ``<dos>``), but the structure must be allowed by the searching mechanism (see below).
 The resulting file must have a valid *JUBE* structure.

 The main file ``main.xml``: